-To use a meat thermometer, insert the probe through the side of the steak, not through the top, and in the thickest part of the cut.
+To use a meat thermometer, insert the probe through the side of the steak, and in the thickest part of the meat, not through the top.
+The thermometer should go in at least ½ inch.
+If the steal is thick, you may need to insert it in further.
 Also, don't insert near the bone.
-The thermometer should go in at least 1/2 inch.
-If the steal is thick, you may need to insert it in further.

 Don't worry about the juices flowing out, because the probes are too dull to puncture the muscle.